Major Partner Museum

 Reach South West is the consortium name for a Major Partner Museum partnership between the Royal Albert Memorial Museum and Art Gallery (RAMM) in Exeter and Plymouth City Museum and Art Gallery.

-Reach South West is one of 21 Major Partner Museum Services nationwide funded by Arts Council England to support excellence and resilience within regional museums.
+Reach South West is one of 21 Major Partner Museum Services nationwide funded by Arts Council England to support excellence and resilience within regional museums, and activity is funded up until March 2018.

 They are connected by a shared journey of exploration and discovery, and as a result the two museums’ combined experiences make them natural partners in the south west peninsula.